Planning a visit to Japan?

 2. Samurai Heritage

-The legend of the samurai, distinct from ninjas, is Japan's historical warrior class and remains vibrant.
+The legend of the samurai, distinct from Japanese ninjas, is Japan's historical warrior class and remains vibrant.
 Venues like the Tokyo Samurai Museum showcase exhibitions and even samurai armor experiences.
 Meanwhile, the Soma Nomaoi Festival in Fukushima sees participants engaging in samurai horse races and parading in full armor.

 Tip: Check out the museum’s schedule in time to catch a live demonstration of a real samurai fighting to get closer to the culture.